rayout/smart-assets/README.md

 ```

 if true, when smart-assets find files in "path" and not find, it goes to the public/packages/module/ or app/modules/ when production

-These are the directories we search for files in.
-You can think of this like PATH environment variable on your OS.
-We search for files in the path order listed below.

 ### mimes